-WHY CHANGING IS SO DIFFICULT (AND WHAT DOES WORK)
+WHY BEHAVIOR CHANGE IS HARD (AND WHAT DOES WORK)

 How to transform fantastic plans and good intentions into reality.
 Bestselling author and behavioral scientist Ben Tiggelaar has written a new book on the topic: The Ladder, full of practical tips for creatures of habit.

-1. Why should I bother to explore the science of change?
+1. Why should I bother to explore the science of behavior change?

 Anyone with a little life experience knows that the process of change is complex.
 Sometimes you’ll hear or read something that inspires you and you’ll think: I’ve got to try this.
 But when you’re confronted with your plan a year later, you will often realize that you didn’t get very far at all.